dannybauman/30-day-map-challenge-2025/maps/02-lines/chatgpt-canvas/README.md

 ## Notes

 - **Geometry calculations worked:** Successfully computed bearing for each street segment
-- **HSL color scale perfect:** The rainbow effect is exactly as specified
+- **HSL color scale accurate:** The rainbow effect matches the specification
 - **One-way arrows implemented:** Optional feature that was requested
 - **Control panel extras:** Went beyond prompt with opacity slider and toggles